AtteberryShane/Assignment4/README.md

 ### Assignment requirement

 Assignment 4 requires a physical demonstration in front of Professor Tsz-Chiu Au.
 Please arrange a time with him for a physical demonstration.
 You need to demonstrate that you can integrate what you have learned about ROS2 and turtlebot, YOLO, Whisper, and LLM for missions outlined in milestone 6.
-The grading for this assignment will be divided into four parts.
+The grading for this assignment will be divided into three parts.
 Please submit the source code of your program after the demo.

 You need to demonstrate that you can utilize YOLO for your needs based on the requirements.

-Refer to the demo requirement section at the end of the milestone assignment on what to include in the video.
+Refer to the demo requirement section at the end of the milestone assignment on what to include in the demo.
 Rules for robot usage will apply for working with the physical Turtlebot3.
 Please refer to the inventory list given to you separately.

 > **Major Changes**
 > * v 1.0  Initial public release